Creativity Counseling for Balance

 I have been so inspired lately by reading the work of Eric Maisel and today I want to discuss one of the themes from his work about creating holistically.
-This idea has such a beautiful tie in to creating well, and wellness in your life.
+This idea has such a beautiful tie-in to creating well, and wellness in your life.
 The overall fluidity of the concept is so simple and lovely.

 Let’s start where we left off: with the idea of duality and embracing both sides of dualistic forces.
-If you remember from last month’s Creatively blog we explored common dualistic pairs: polarized thought traps artists can get stuck in (process vs product, idea vs expression, discipline vs flexibility, being vs doing and so many more!)
+If you remember from a previous Creatively blog we explored common dualistic pairs: polarized thought traps artists can get stuck in (process vs product, idea vs expression, discipline vs flexibility, being vs doing and so many more!)
 We explored our tendencies to over-invest in one aspect of these pairs and by so doing neglecting the other.
 By recognizing that each of these pairs had an opposite, we were able to understand that both of them were equally valid and important parts of the creative process and that both may be called upon at any time.

 Working holistically is the logical next step from here.
 To work holistically we are essentially shucking the concept of duality altogether.
 We are rejecting any type of nomenclature for our work- instead we are being open to the moment, exactly as it is, exactly as we are- asking ourselves simultaneously- “what does my art” and “what do I need in this moment?”
 To work holistically, we are requiring of ourselves to be present, open, and mindful in our work.
 Sound familiar?

 Online Coaching for Creatives to Develop a Holistic Practice